-What benefits did being renomed through the Home Direct scheme bring to Petra?
+what benefits ald being renomed through the Home Direct scheme bring to Petra?
 What are the benefits of rehoming Petra through the Home Direct scheme for the Blue Cross?
-If Datus had sone to live in kennels, what effects sould this have had on her and how If Petra had gone to live in kennels, what effects could this have had on her and her quality of life?
+If Petra had gone to live in kennels, what effects could this have had on her and her quality of life?